Keillin-M/Learning-C/Variadic-Functions.md

 | `<stdarg.h>` macros  | Used to access those arguments safely       |
 | Common use cases     | `printf`, loggers, mathematical helpers    |

+❗Variadic functions offer powerful flexibility in C, but require careful handling to ensure safety and correctness.